acquiesce [ ak-wee-es ] (from Dictionary.com)

 “For the wages of sin is death; but the gift of God is eternal life through Jesus Christ our Lord.”
 Romans 6:23.

-How do we reconcile this?
+How do we reconcile this issue of death?
 Do we work hard to be good little boys and girls until we’re perfect?
-Nope.
-Do we incessantly guard our physical health with copious amounts of supplements?
-Nah.
-Do we vigilantly shape and build our bodies at the gym in a narcissistic attempt to defeat death?
-I don’t think so.
+IMPOSSIBLE.
+Do we incessantly guard our health with copious amounts of supplements and drugs?
+NOPE.
+Do we vigilantly sculpt our bodies at the gym in a vain attempt to delay death?
+NOT REALLY.
 Do we assimilate ourselves with artificial technology to achieve immortality?
-God forbid, no!
+God forbid, NO!